Exploring Freedom. A Conversation between FLOSS-Culture and Theological Practices of Freedom

 Whoever has the technical capabilities of reading and writing code can engage in the enhancement of the different parts of a program by implementing new features, fixing bugs and security issues, adapting it to personal needs or making it easier to use.
 They can either adjust a program to their own needs or they can engage with the development community if they consider their ideas noteworthy for others.

-Depending on the organizational structure of a given project, people can either directly submit their ideas of improvement (into the so called ‘master branch’) or they can submit their suggestions by creating an own branch.
+Depending on the organizational structure of a given project, people can either directly submit their ideas of improvement (into the so called ‘master branch’) or they can submit their suggestions by creating an their own/a new own branch.
 This is the very point that decides whether the freedom of FLOSS leads either into a fragmentation of different branches where everyone starts his/her own branch or whether it can grow a culture of co-dependent joint development.
 The technical process of this is called ‘pull-request’: It means handing in a code snipped via the platform that is used for the organization of the joint development of a given project.
-Pull-requests aim at solving existing security-issues, at finding solutions to either known or overseen problems of the program and eventually show so far unseen possibilities of enhancement of the software.
-Pull-requests can also — in a non-deficient-oriented way — add one’s own sense of creativity by contributing ideas of further development that entail new functions and directions that would meet the needs of other people who are using the software.
+Pull-requests aim at solving existing security-issues, at finding solutions to either known or overseen problems of the program and They eventually show reveal new so far unseen possibilities for enhancing of enhancement of the software.
+Pull-requests can also – in a non-deficient-oriented way – add one’s own sense of creativity to the project throughby contributing ideas of further development that entail new functions and directions that would meet the needs of other people who are using the software.

-Generally speaking, pull-requests are initiatives of individuals who want to provide solutions that might be useful for the project by contributing their particular knowledge of how certain issues can be dealt with.
-For that reason, pull-requests need to be explained and have to prove their value to the project before being implemented.
+Generally speaking, pull-requests are initiatives of individuals who want to provide solutions that might be useful for the project by contributing their particular knowledge of how certain issues can be dealt with solved.
+For that reason, pull-requests need to be explained and have to prove their value to the project before being they are implemented.
 Therefore, pull-requests can be accompanied by large discussions via mailing-lists or other communication tools and sometimes trigger conflicts within the community.

-Merging and branching are counterparts of cooperative development by incorporating high-frequent just-do-it- as well as trial-and-error-habits: They epitomize differentiation and synthesizing of creative work, which stays itself revocable and open for change.
+Merging and branching are counterparts of cooperative development by incorporating high-frequent just-do-it- as well as trial-and-error-habits: They epitomize the differentiation and synthesizingation of creative work, which stays itself revocable and open for change.